Elsa hits New England, Texas flooding continues, and heat rebuilds in the West - KTVZ

 Elsa hits New England, Texas flooding continues, and heat rebuilds in the West

-Winds could gust up to 65 mph, and rotating storms moving inland from the outer bands could cause some brief tornadoes from Long Island to New England.

-A tropical storm warning is still in effect from southern New Jersey to near Boston.
+Coastal Maine may get as much as 6 inches of rain in some areas, and flash and urban flooding are possible, the center said.
+Earlier, flash flood watches had been posted for about 20 million people.

+Sustained winds remain as high as 50 mph with higher gusts, the hurricane center said.
+“Gradual weakening is forecast to occur over the weekend,” the advisory reads.

-Elsa already has caused tornadoes, multiple injuries and at least one death in Florida and Georgia this week.
+Elsa previously caused tornadoes and injuries in the Southeast and at least one death in Florida this week.

 In New York, roads and subways looked “straight out of a disaster movie Thursday,” CNN affiliate WCBS reported.
-Cell phone video showed water streaming down the steps of 149th Street subway station, and waist-high water at 157th Street.
+Cell phone video showed waist-high water at at station at 157th Street.

+The flooding was caused by storms that preceded Elsa hitting the city, CNN meteorologist Monica Garrett said.

+Water streamed down the steps of 149th Street station in the Bronx Thursday evening, video posted by William Ferrante showed.

 “The concrete above ground does not absorb the water.
 The water comes through the vents down the stairs in those waterfalls, and then if the drains at the street level can’t handle the water, it goes over the curb and makes things even worse,” Metropolitan Transportation Authority Chair Sarah Feinberg said, according to WCBS.